Maddie and Wynn

 “I am serious!
 I’m an artist, not a whatever else you think I should be.”

 Her mom pushed her plate back across the table.
-“Finish your dinner.
+“Finish up.
 Your grandmothers are waiting for photos.”

-She pushed her chair away from the table.
-“Fine!”
+She pushed her chair away from the table, “I’m not hungry.”

 “What about cake?
-It’s ice cream cake from the Big Scoop,” he added.
-“You always say yes to cake.”
+It’s from the Big Scoop,” he said.

 “Oh!
-Gross!” she groaned as the wayward meatball covered in sauce oozed between her toes.
+Gross!” said Maddie, leaving the table with sauce from the wayward meatball oozing between her toes.

 “Maddison Marie Leon.”

 She didn’t turn back.
-When her mom said her full name, she knew a lecture or lesson would follow.
+When her mom said her full name she knew a lecture, or some kind of correction, would follow.
 She didn’t want either.

 “Let her go Sophie.”
-She heard her dad say before she slammed shut the bathroom door.
+She heard her dad say before she slammed the bathroom door.

 Sitting on the edge of the tub, she ran warm water over her sauce covered toes.
-The water washed away the sauce, but not her angst, tears, or despair.
+The rushing water washed away the sauce, but not her tears or the feeling that her life had just been taken from her.

 Maddie’s Moving

-She spat on the page and watched the black ink bleed into the porous paper, then tossed her journal aside.
-She needed to talk to Jenna—now.
+She spat on the journal page and watched the marker-ink bleed into the porous paper.

-M: Where are you?
-I need to talk NOW!
+Maddie: I need to talk to you!
+NOW!

-Maddie dropped the phone on her bed and put her stress ball back in motion.
-She thought about the grandmothers Grandpa Leo said made the reed balls, so their grandkids had something to play with or throw at water buffalo when they got too close to the crops or ball game.
+Maddie dropped the phone on her bed and put the ball back in motion.
+Grandpa Leo told her Thai grandmothers make balls from reeds, so their grandkids have something to play with or throw at the water buffalo when they get too close to their crops or ball game.

 She didn’t have to worry about water buffalo, but she worried about most everything else.
-Like something would happen to her parents when they were away.
-Her mom said she was being silly, but GG’s dad died when he was away on an assignment.
-It could happen to them too.
+Like, something would happen to her parents when they were away on an assignment.
+Her mom said she was silly to think about such things.
+But her great-grandfather died on a war assignment.
+And once, Grandpa Leo got stuck in a cave, when a wall his team was excavating collapsed.

 She was thinking what a terrible idea it was to move to Peru when her phone pinged.